delingren/hp-iq804/README.md

   <img src="IMG_0130.jpeg" width="400">

 * The other two pins output irregular square waves.
 I suspected they were PDM encoded, as it’s a common format (along with I2S).
 To verify this, I need to produce a 2 MHz clock signal, hook up a low pass filter on the data pin, and inspect the output.
-* To generate the clock signal, I used PIO on RP2040 and made a small change to [this example] (https://github.com/raspberrypi/pico-examples/tree/master/pio/squarewave).
+* To generate the clock signal, I used PIO on RP2040 and made a small change to [this example](https://github.com/raspberrypi/pico-examples/tree/master/pio/squarewave).
 Then I connected an earphone.
 I also didn't use a low pass filter (rather, the earphone is the filter).
 But the Speakers definitely resembles the input.
 * To interface the mics with the computer, I use a RP2040 as a soundcard.
 And I found [this project](https://www.hackster.io/sandeep-mistry/create-a-usb-microphone-with-the-raspberry-pi-pico-cc9bd5) that basically does what I need.
 * TODO: either make it stereo or average the two inputs.
 Someone has tried a [mic array](https://github.com/CaydenPierce/MSA).
 However, the result is too noisy.
 Not sure what's happening.
 * References: